(Bio Highlights: HERE)

 Laura produced and performed in "Gaelfest!", part of The O'Shaughnessy's Women of Substance series, which also featured such notable artists as Natalie McMaster and Sweet Honey in the Rock.
 With seven musicians and eight dancers, these shows were a smashing success.
 Laura also co-produced the popular and festive "Charladies Christmas" shows, holiday celebrations of traditional music and dance.

-MacKenzie currently performs solo and in duos with Dáithí Sproule, Gary Rue, Ross Sutter (as Ross & MacKenzie), and with harpist Andrea Stern (as Willow Brae).
-Laura also appears with the trio Laura MacKenzie and the Lads, The Frothy Band, Brass Lassie, and SimpleGifts with Billy McLaughlin.
+MacKenzie currently performs solo and in duos with Dáithí Sproule, Gary Rue, Ross Sutter (as Ross & MacKenzie), and with harpist Andrea Stern (as Willow Brae.)
+Laura also appears with the trio Laura MacKenzie and the Lads, The Frothy Band, Twinflower (Swedish wooden flutes with Amy Shaw), MacKenzie & Bissonnette, Brass Lassie, SimpleGifts with Billy McLaughlin, and with Cumar - a West African/Irish collaboration.
 In St. Paul (Minnesota) she teaches students of Irish and Scottish music on whistle, flute, Scottish smallpipes and English concertina.
 One of her more recent CD releases hearkens to her Scottish heritage, celebrating a Scottish music legacy in Minnesota.
 Today, Laura fills life with performance, studio projects, teaching, show production and the imagining of pine forests.
 She delights in being a Bush Foundation Artist Fellow, a McKnight Fellow, and the recipient of an American-Scandinavian Foundation Fellowship in Folk Arts and Cultural Traditions.
-Laura is the proud mother of Dugan MacKenzie Magraw.

 "Northfield's Laura MacKenzie - Celtic Music Wizard"

 "Catching Up with Celtic Music Wizard Laura MacKenzie" by Susan Hvistendahl (2016)